 Its scent is prominent and recognizable in various cannabis strains, like white widow and kush, but it’s also important because of the way it interacts with the blood-brain barrier.
 This barrier is what keeps out “foreign substances” to maintain a constant environment for the brain.
 This is VERY important to the overall health and wellness of your brain, but that barrier is highly selective with what it lets in.

 You and your friends are trying to get into an exclusive night club, but the bouncer will only let some of you in.
 Luckily, someone chats up the bouncer and convinces him to let ALL of you in so you can keep the party going.
 Win!

 In this metaphor, the club is your brain, the bouncer is your blood-brain barrier, and you and your friends are different compounds trying to bind with brain receptors.
 Some of you may be terpenes, some may be cannabinoids, etc. Myrcene is essentially the one “chatting up” the blood-brain barrier to convince it to let in more compounds.
 When different compounds work together to be more effective, we call that the Entourage Effect.

 Myrcene: The Entourage Effect

-While all terpenes found in strain give each its distinctive smell and taste, myrcene is one that appears to play an important role in enhancing the effectiveness of certain compounds.
+While all terpenes give each cannabis strain its distinctive smell and taste, myrcene is one that appears to play an important role in enhancing the effectiveness of certain compounds.
 We call this the entourage effect (1).
 Basically, myrcene increases activation of the CB1 receptor and enhances the quality of the experience.

 PRO TIP: Anecdotal evidence claims eating fresh mango, which has “high concentrations” of myrcene, approximately 45 minutes prior to consumption may increase the effectiveness and experience.

-Skip the guesswork and opt for amyrcene isolate so you know the exact levels you’re getting.
+The best way to still reap those myrcene awards is to skip the guesswork and opt for a myrcene isolate so you know the exact levels you’re getting.

 What's the Strain?